 Myth #4 – Flexible Seating Only Works in Elementary Schools

 Don’t let the bright colors and low tables fool you.
 The ideas and intent behind flexible seating would work in any classroom.
 I have seen high school teachers turn their English classrooms into the Gryffindor common room from Harry Potter.
 Older students deserve to be comfortable just like younger students do, and once they are, they will be able to better focus on learning.

 Myth #5 – Flexible Seating Just Isn’t Safe

 This myth actually comes up quite a lot.
 It seems there are a few fire marshals, principals and other authorities out there who don’t feel that a room set up with comfort in mind is safe.
 This does not mean flexible seating isn’t an option for you!
 Talk to these folks, ask questions, and get ideas.
 If they have a problem with students spreading out to get work done, ask them what alternative they could help you come up with.
 Invite them into your room to observe the students, and then ask for feedback.
 Unless you have a student building a fort blocking the only exit because she wants a realistic western fort in the background of her presentation, chances are you’re fine.
 (And you may want to look into a green screen.)

 Flexible seating really doesn’t take much, just a willingness to try something new.
-If you need help getting started, check out these 7 steps to implement flexible seating and this flexible seating resource pack.
-Between those two items and your own enthusiasm, you may just become your school’s “Flexible Seating Expert.”
+If you need help getting started, check out these 7 steps to implement flexible seating.
+With that knowledge and your own enthusiasm, you may just become your school’s “Flexible Seating Expert.”